DarynHiggins/PowerVS-Setup-with-VPC/README.md

 ```
 ic target -r au-syd
 ic target -g <resource group>
+ic pi service-list
+ic pi service-target <crn of the PowerVS Service>
 ic is vpcs
 ic is vpc <your_vpc>
 ```
-From the above, get the crn, which will look like: crn:v1:bluemix:public:is:au-syd:a/1dd42ed8fa355cd281b09533a423511d::vpc:r026-7af92dbe-8e45-4294-a802-2863dc213039
+From the above, get the crn of the VPC, which will look like: crn:v1:bluemix:public:is:au-syd:a/1dd42ed8fa355cd281b09533a423511d::vpc:r026-7af92dbe-8e45-4294-a802-2863dc213039

 ```